What is a Public Adjuster

 Many public adjusters have preferred restoration contractors, roofers, and water mitigation companies, and may steer you toward their preferred vendors rather than the contractor you prefer.
 Having a public adjuster listed on your payment gives them additional leverage over the restoration process that some property owners may not be comfortable with.

-Home Insurance Claim
+Home Insurance Claim Process

 Insurance Claim Supplements

 Supplement claim payments are issued in a majority of claims and happen regardless of who is managing the claim, whether it be the homeowner, a PA, a contractor, or a 3rd-partylicy and any applicable endorsements added to the policy.
-Anytime additional covered damages are found, your insurance carrier will indemnify you once you notify them and provide additional requested documentation.
+Anytime additional covered damages are found, your insurance carrier will indemnify you once you notify them and provide the additional requested documentation.